craic/mapswipe_convnet/experiment_1/README.md

 The dataset used in the initial runs was derived from [MapSwipe Project 4877](http://mapswipe.geog.uni-heidelberg.de/?id=4877) which aimed to identify buildings in Niger State in Nigeria in support of MSF emergency response in that region.
+The black outline shows the bounds of project 4877.
+The other regions are other MapSwipe projects.

 ![MapSwipe Project 4877 Map](project4877_map.png)